bradgough/labs/HYCU/hycu_lab.rst

 7. Once discovery has completed click on Applications in the main left side menu.

-8. Assign your desired Policy to discovered SQL application, and the backup process will start within 5 minutes.
+8. Assign your desired Policy to the discovered SQL application, and the backup process will start within 5 minutes.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image32.png